-Possible No. 1 Overall Pick, Memphis Center James Wiseman Ruled Ineligible By NCAA
+NESN

 The NCAA ruled that Memphis head coach Penny Hardaway assisted in paying for Wiseman and his family to move to Memphis in 2018, while he was in high school, per Wojnarowski.
 That qualifies Hardaway as a booster, in the NCAA’s terms.

-Wiseman’s lawyer says the NCAA claims Hardaway paid “thousands” of dollars to move the forward from Nashville to Memphis, per Stadium’s Jeff Goodman.
+Wiseman’s lawyer said the NCAA claims Hardaway paid “thousands” of dollars to move the forward from Nashville to Memphis, per Stadium’s Jeff Goodman.

 This decision will have a major impact on the NBA’s 2020 draft class.
 If Wiseman cannot regain his eligibility, he’ll likely look for overseas options, which would allow him to keep his draft stock high.

-Wiseman will be allowed to play in Memphis’ game Friday night after a court-issued “emergency temporary restraining order” was put into effect less than one hour before tip-off, according to a statement released by Memphis.
+UPDATE (6:17 p.m.
+ET) Wiseman will be allowed to play in Memphis’ game Friday night after a court-issued “emergency temporary restraining order” was put into effect less than one hour before tip-off, according to a statement released by Memphis.
 They are working with the NCAA to “restore his playing status,” per the release.

 Read the full statement here: